Well, at the state of the coup speech, he said, let's make this a year of action.

 They haven't done anything that's attracting these people.

-If the election were today and it happened the way it's expected, it'd be a total anti vote like 2010 was.
+If the election were today and it happened the way it's expected, it'd be a total anti-vote like 2010 was.

-So in the midst of that, why in the world would you sabotage that?
+So, in the midst of that, why in the world would you sabotage that?

 Why would you do something guaranteed to keep your voters home?

-Well, the only logical political explanation is that the Republican establishment is willing to get rid of the Tea Party as voters, as members and conservatives, and willing to live in the wilderness for how many number of years necessary to reassemble a coalition that is made up of moderates.
+Well, the only logical political explanation is that the Republican establishment is willing to get rid of the Tea Party as voters, as members, and conservatives, and willing to live in the wilderness for how many number of years necessary to reassemble a coalition that is made up of moderates.

-And particularly these guys who, when this is all over, are going to be okay job wise.
+And particularly these guys who, when this is all over, are going to be okay job-wise after they're not re-elected, after they're defeated, primarily or what have you.

 And that is a legitimate political possibility, too.